 First off, the timing of when you decide to purchase a vehicle is important if you want more negotiation space.
 That being said, we do not want to give you an age at which you should have your dream car, have a mansion, and own several estates at like 30.
-We do want to give you times of the year that most dealerships want to push out their inventory or when they give the best deals.
+We do want to give you the time of the year most dealerships give the best deals.

 Wonder why you see so many ads from car brands during November-December?
 Its for two reasons: to get their brand out there and to get rid of inventory to make space for the next year’s upcoming models.
 Most dealerships love the month of December because that is their biggest months in terms of sales.
 Dealerships will opt for losing some money on a deal if it means they have less inventory at the end of December.
 The later in December you purchase a vehicle, the better the deal you get should be.
 Just assume that if stores are having holiday sales, dealerships are having them too.